SeanSong459/mission-5/README.md

 This project, which is part of Mission Ready's Advanced Software Development course, aims to enhance user experience on the Turners Car website.
-Together with another UX designer, I created this insurance page and form page within one week.
+Together with another UX designer, I created this insurance page and form page within a week.

 Highlights include a multi-step form that uses Formik with stepper, Yup for validation, Google authentication through Firebase, Firestore for the database, Github actions for CICD and deployed on Firebase.